 The key is to know the limits on the 401k loan well before you begin shopping for a house.
 This could be a simple as a short call to your HR department.
 Getting a 401k loan from an employer can take up to 30 days, sometimes more, before the funds are disbursed.

 The mortgage lender will want to see complete documentation of the 401k loan including loan terms and the loan amount.
-The lender will also want proof that the funds were transferred into one of your personal checking or savings accounts so that it’s readily available when you are ready to close the loan.
+The lender will also want proof the funds were transferred into one of your personal checking or savings accounts so that it’s readily available when you are ready to close the loan.

-Borrowing from your 401k Doesn’t Count Against Your DTI
+Borrowing From Your 401k Doesn’t Count Against Your DTI

 The employer will set up a payment plan.
 This may involve deductions from pay checks, or a requirement that you make a payment to the account each month.